Distance (off-campus) student exams

-Rooms D1, D2, D3 and D4 are located on level 1 of the Commerce building (building D) in Launceston.
+Rooms D122, D129 and D130 are located on level 1 of the Commerce building (building D) on the Newnham campus.
 These rooms are often used as tutorial rooms during semester.

 Rooms L131, L135, L141 and L142 are located on the ground floor of the Arts Building.

 G206 is upstairs in the Human Movement Hall.